Titanic navigation bridge: Collision

-On the evening of 14 April 1912, at 11.40pm, while the Titanic was travelling at 22.5 knots, an iceberg was spotted by the crow's nest watchmen Frederick Fleet and Reginald Lee.
+On the evening of 14 April 1912, at 11:40 pm, while Titanic was travelling at 22.5 knots, an iceberg was spotted by the crow's nest watchmen Frederick Fleet and Reginald Lee.
 The senior officer of the watch was William McMaster Murdoch; the junior officers were Joseph Boxhall and James Paul Moody.
 Frederick Fleet immediately rang the crow's nest bell three times, then telephoned the wheelhouse.
 The sixth officer, Moody, took the call.
 Fleet alerted him to the presence of an iceberg less than 500 metres in front of the ship.

 Moody immediately informed First Officer Murdoch, who ordered the helmsman in the wheelhouse to turn to starboard: "Hard a'starboard ".
 With this order, Murdoch tried to turn the ship to port.
 Using the order transmitters, he also ordered the engine room to go astern: "Full astern".
 However, after the sinking, the chief engineer stated that the order transmitter was indicating "STOP".
-The Titanic finally hit the iceberg, which blew the rivets of the hull below the waterline over five compartments, opening up an ingress of water.
+Titanic finally hit the iceberg, which left gashes in the hull below the waterline which stretched over five compartments.
 Using the control in the wheelhouse, Murdoch closed the ship's watertight doors.
-Shortly afterwards, the captain, who was in his quarters, was woken up by the shock and asked First Officer Murdoch for a report.
-He also asked for the engines to be completely shut down and for Fourth Officer Boxhall to assess the damage.
-However, Boxhall did not notice anything unusual.
-The captain then ordered a survey of the ship by the Titanics architect, Thomas Andrews.
-Andrews drew up a prognosis after going down with the captain and Chief Officer Henry Wilde to the lower decks to see the damage.
-The captain asked Fourth Officer Boxhall to warn Officers Charles Lightoller and Herbert Pitman, who had remained in their quarters.
-All the officers gathered in the navigation room with Thomas Andrews, who announced that the ship was doomed.
+Shortly afterwards, the captain, who was in his quarters, came out after the collision and asked First Officer Murdoch for a report.
+He also asked for the engines to be completely shut down.

+Fourth Officer Boxhall went down to inspect the damage soon after the collision.
+During his first trip, he did not notice anything unusual.
+After meeting the ship's carpenter who informed him the cargo hold was taking in water, Boxhall found the damage himself and informed Captain Smith.
+The captain then ordered a survey of the ship by the ship's carpenter and by Thomas Andrews, one of the ship's architects.
+Andrews drew up a prognosis after going down with the captain to the lower decks to see the damage, along with the carpenter.
+Fourth Officer Boxhall went to wake up the off-duty officers Charles Lightoller, Herbert Pitman, and Harold Lowe, and inform them of the collision and damage.